viters/docs/cookbook/flows/scheduling-content-dynamic-sites.md

    c.
 Add the content for other fields and save the Item

-### Check the published date when calling the Directus API
+### Check the Published Date When Calling the Directus API

 - When calling the API, add a [filter rule](/reference/filter-rules) that checks the `date_published` field.
 - Use the `_lte` operator to filter for dates that are less than or equal the current date/time.